Share on

 If I won a million dollars, I would start a business of my own.
 (But I know that it is not realistic.)

-Note: the verb to be can have a specific form in the if clause.
+Note: the verb to be can be specific in the if clause.

 If I were rich, I wouldn't work.
 If he were younger, he would marry her.